Banco BPM

 Responsibilities:

-Research, Data Analysis, Experience Mapping, Information Architecture, Wireframing, Prototyping, UI Design, Usability Testing
+Research, Data Analysis, Wireframing, Prototyping, UI Design, UAT, Agile Collaboration

 Tools > Miro, Adobe Suite, Axure RP, Sketch, Appbot